USA / USD

 The main point of the PDCA cycle is to help facilitate change in an organized, systematic manner.
 As you can see, this model fundamentally supports the ISO 9001 goal of improving quality management.

 High Level Structure is simply a fancy way of saying that ISO is making the formatting of management systems standards consistent across all the standards.
 This means that the structure, punctuation, choice of words, and basic terminology will all be consistent and match wherever possible.
-The High Level Structure is defined in ISO's Annex L (formerly Annex SL).
+The High Level Structure is defined in ISO's Annex SL.

 ISO 9001 is often seen as the fundamental management standard; many of its requirements can also be found in other ISO standards.
 The new High Level Structure places these requirements under identical chapter numbers, making it much easier to integrate different ISO standards.
 While HLS is about achieving better compatibility, clarity and more efficiency when implementing several ISO standards, the new structure has little impact on companies that only use ISO 9001.